 If you haven't taken any college-level composition course, we will use your best ACT English, SAT Critical Reading, or SAT Evidence-Based Reading and Writing score unless your letter of admission states that you must take the English as a Second Language Placement Test (the EPT)..
 If you have taken a college-level composition course, then your Rhetoric placement is based on your previously taken, transferable English courses.
 You must enroll in RHET 233 if you have earned at least one hour of transferable credit for academic writing but not enough to fulfill the Composition I requirement.

 Only if you plan to enroll in a Calculus I or a lower-level math class

-Only if you have high school credit in chemistry, and you have NOT earned college credit in chemistry, and you plan to take chemistry at Illinois.
+Only if you studied chemistry in high school, you have not earned college credit in chemistry, and you plan to take chemistry at Illinois.
 Check your handbook.

 Only if you are required to take PHYS 211.
 Check your handbook.

-Only if you have high school credit in a LOTE, and you have not earned college credit in the LOTE, and you plan to take courses in the LOTE at Illinois.
-The Gen Ed LOTE requirement for the College of Media is to successfully complete the third level.
+Only if you studied a LOTE in high school, you have not earned college credit in the LOTE, and you plan to take courses in that same LOTE at Illinois.
+The College of Media requires that its students successfully complete the third level of a LOTE to fulfill the General Education language requirement.
 Check your handbook.